[symon]

 /usr/local/libexec/symon

-Install the seperate syweb package to show the data stored in the rrd files.
+Note that the syweb package to show the data stored in the rrd files is

 Less quick, but all OSes